01622 910073 philip@barnardenvironmental.co.uk

 • allergic reactions in some individuals

-• multiple stings if a nest is disturbed
+• multiple stings if the nest is disturbed

 • residential homes